Is Marketing an Expense or Investment?

 Building a brand takes time and even though it may seem like an expense at first, in the long run it is an investment.
 But what if you can’t wait?
 There are ways to track and measure your marketing campaign’s direct return on investment (ROI).

 Building an attribution model is the best way to measure marketing as an investment.
-Digital marketing is particularly well suited for tracking leads, sales and ROI through automated analytics.
-Traditional advertising campaigns can also be tracked using customer surveys or trackable coupons.
+Digital marketing is well suited for tracking leads, sales and ROI through automated analytics.
+Traditional advertising campaigns can be tracked using customer surveys or trackable coupons.

 Ultimately marketing is both an investment and expense